 Week 4 Training Recap: Slingshotting My Past Self

-posted about 1 year ago in TrainingHaving spent 3 weeks building distance, time, and effort (and having that pay off in a race), this week was a "down" week with lower mileage and more recovery — but was it?
+posted over 1 year ago in TrainingHaving spent 3 weeks building distance, time, and effort (and having that pay off in a race), this week was a "down" week with lower mileage and more recovery — but was it?
 My overall training load (TL) was actually higher (777 vs 758 last week) because the Vuelta a España started and I had to get some miles in on the bike.
 Let's dive in.

 Catch up with my half-marathon training and mentoring: read week 1, week 2 & week 3.